sawyerit/drone/README.md

 * DNS Host - the DNS records found for the domain
 * WebHost - The web host is determined by looking up the Autonomous System Name (ASN) for an IP.
 This ASN mapping is done by Cymru
 * Email Host - Obtained from the MX records.
 Note that this isn't extremely useful as CPanel email users will be represented as "self-hosting" their domains.
-* GoDaddy Parked Page - The type of parked page is determined by the IPRange of the website.
-Parked domains are classified as Park Foward, Cash Parking, Static Parking, Dynamic Parking.
 * Shopping Cart products - Shopping cart products are determine by scraping the served pages for keywords, links, cookies and meta tags that identify the site as using a particular product.
 (These are defined in an XML rules file located within the project)

 _Current shopping carts being identified are:_